 At this point, you have now successfully installed and configured the new Learnswitch module.
 You can start deploying and running your Nested ESXi workload just as you did before but now rather than having to configure individual vNICs on your Nested ESXi VM to benefit from MAC Learning, you simply just place your Nested ESXi VMs on the Distributed Virtual Portgroups that have MAC Learning enabled, pretty easy right!?

-If you want to disable the MAC Learn functionality on particular set of Distributed Virtual Portgroup(s), you just need to specify the "remove" option in the script by running the following:python learnswitch_cfg 192.168.1.200 VDS 192.168.1.100 removeIf you wish to completely remove the Learnswitch module, after disabling the functionality on the Distributed Portgroup(s), you just need to uninstall the VIB and reboot the ESXi host.
+If you want to deactivate the MAC Learn functionality on particular set of Distributed Virtual Portgroup(s), you just need to specify the "remove" option in the script by running the following:python learnswitch_cfg 192.168.1.200 VDS 192.168.1.100 removeIf you wish to completely remove the Learnswitch module, after deactivating the functionality on the Distributed Portgroup(s), you just need to uninstall the VIB and reboot the ESXi host.
 To do so, run the following ESXCLI command:esxcli software vib remove -n esx-learnswitch

 net-learnswitch CLI Examples